 The ATO also defines activities and investments that fall outside the 15% tax rate, including non-arm’s length income, which is taxed at the highest marginal tax rate.
 Non-arm’s length income includes income:

-where the amount is more than the amount that the SMSF might have been expected to derive if those parties had been dealing with each other at arm’s length, and
+where the amount is more than the amount that the SMSF might have been expected to derive if those parties had been dealing with each other at arm’s length

 income derived by an SMSF as a beneficiary of a discretionary trust.

-Other types of SMSF income are taxed at different rates including:
+Other types of SMSF income are taxed at different rates such as:

 You can’t lend money to yourself or any other trustee, or the relatives of trustees.
 If your SMSF lends money to a trustee or a relative the ATO could declare your fund non-compliant and levy significant tax and penalties.

-Avoiding tax penalties – keeping your SMSF compliant SMSF assets cannot be used for personal benefit.
+SMSF assets cannot be used for personal benefit.
 Buying a holiday house for your private use is not allowed.
-However, if your SMSF buys that very same holiday house and only rents it out to non-related parties, it may be permissible.
+If your SMSF buys that very same holiday house and only rents it out to non-related parties, it may be permissible.

 No more than five per cent of your SMSF can be invested in ‘in-house assets’, such as an investment in your own businesses.
 The rules regarding in-house assets are complex and you should seek independent advice.

-Australian tax laws in relation to SMSFs are complex so you should ensure your accountant, financial planner or financial adviser from whom you may choose to seek financial advice, is well versed in SMSFs and qualified to provide you with specialist SMSF advice.
+Australian tax laws in relation to SMSFs are complex so you should ensure your accountant, financial planner or financial adviser is qualified to provide you with specialist SMSF advice.
 Knowing what you can (and cannot) do empowers you with the knowledge to take advantage of the control and flexibility which SMSFs may provide.

 The information in this document has been prepared by Westpac Banking Corporation ABN 33 007 457 141 AFSL and Australian credit licence 233714.
 The information is general in nature and does not take into account your personal needs, objectives or circumstances and therefore, before acting on this information, you should consider whether it is appropriate for you.